Quillraven/Fleks/ReadMe.md

 If you are looking for a long time verified ECS that supports Java then use [Artemis-odb](https://github.com/junkdog/artemis-odb) or [Ashley](https://github.com/libgdx/ashley).

-## Example game using Fleks

-[Dinoleon](https://github.com/Quillraven/Dinoleon) is a small game using Fleks that showcases all functionalities in action!

 ## Current Status

+Thanks to [jobe-m](https://github.com/jobe-m) Fleks also has a Kotlin Multiplatform version which will be the future for Fleks.
+However, since KMP is still in alpha and in my opinion the developer experience is not yet there where it should be, Fleks will come in two flavors and will also have two releases in parallel:
+- **JVM** which can be used for any backend that supports a JVM like native Java applications or Android
+- **KMP** which can be used for any platform and can also be used in a [KorGE](https://korge.org/) game

+You can find the KMP version [here](https://github.com/Quillraven/Fleks/tree/kmp).
+It has a slightly different API for the world's configuration due to limitations in reflection but after that everything is the same as in the JVM version.
+And as mentioned above, in the future those two flavors will be combined into a single one which is most likely the KMP version once I figured out how to support a similar nice user experience as in the JVM flavor ;)

 This branch contains a special Kotlin Multiplatform compatible version of Fleks.
 It has a slightly different API when compared with the master branch version.
 But still similar enough that it should not be much work to switch between the two versions.

-Release version 1.0-KMP-RC1 is available on maven central since XX-YYY-2022.
+Release version 1.0-KMP is available on maven central since XX-XXX-2022.
 Please feel free to contribute to the Discussions or Issues.
 Help is always appreciated.

 To use Fleks add it as a dependency to your project:

 #### Apache Maven